-In cybersecurity, a Red Team's knowledge, skills, and abilities go beyond those of a pentester whose role is to search, find, and report system vulnerabilities.
+In cybersecurity, a Red Team's knowledge, skills and abilities go beyond those of a pentester whose role is to search, find and report system vulnerabilities.
 A Red Team also simulates a real attack by assuming an adversarial role.

 Take a look at this video from

-Fox9 about Red Team exercise.
+Fox9 about a Red Team exercise.

-to describe the steps in launching an
+Kill Chain is a military term to describe the steps in launching an

-One of its model is the
+attack.
+One of its models is the

-F2T2EA and includes the following phases:
+F2T2EA and includes the following

 Fix: Fix the target’s location.
 Obtain specific coordinates for the target either from existing data or by collecting additional data.